andrewmcv/raccoon/README.md

 raccoon
 =======

-Raccoon is an experimental language, based on lua and macros.
+Raccoon is an experimental language, based on luajit and luma (a powerful hygienic macro system),

+Basically, it's going to be a bedrock for experimenting with language constructs, expressiveness, dynamism and concurrency without compromising performance.

+We will create a set of macros to completely customize the language: akin to how objective-C customizes and extends C.